 There are quite a few different underwater filter options available for GoPros.
 The simplest and cheapest are usually the ones that clip over the front of the lens port.
 With some of the older GoPros, you could also get thin films of colored gel that fit inside the waterproof housing between the lens and the housing’s lens port.
 It’s fiddly, but it works.
 But it also doesn’t make as much sense with newer models if you’re using the camera without a separate housing.
 Another option is to add a standard 55mm filter thread mount.
 That opens up a world of standard 55mm photography filters, but it doesn’t have the same convenience factor of the Flip7 system.

 The Flip7 system from Backscatter uses a different approach.
 And it’s one I like.
-Rather than clip on or slot in, it uses, well, a flip method.
+Rather than clip-on or slot in, it uses, well, a flip method.
 It’s a combination of a frame bracket that clamps around the Super Suit’s lens port and then some swing doors that hold rigid colored gels.
 They’ve used this Flip system before; this is the latest version.
+(UPDATE: Since I originally wrote this new GoPros have come out.
+And Backscatter has released new versions of the Flip filter system for the GoPro HERO8 Black and GoPro HERO9 Black).)

 There are some advantages to this approach.
 For one, it’s very simple and convenient to switch between filters or move them out of the way entirely.
 With a simple flick, you can put a filter in place or move it out of the way for above-water shooting.
 So if you’re diving, you can also switch between filters designed for different depths (this again has to do with the wavelengths of light penetrating to those depths and isn’t anything do with water pressure as most depth-ratings are for camera equipment).
 So if you’re doing a reef dive that might start at 15 feet but then moves down to 40 feet as you move up and down or along a reef wall, you can very easily switch between the filters, even if you’re wearing dive gloves.